-He employed leading architects and craftsmen to design and build a beautiful new village - Port Sunlight.
+Lever employed leading architects and craftsmen to design and build a beautiful new village for his employees - Port Sunlight.
 Workers in Port Sunlight paid a fair rent for their homes.
 They had access to education, healthcare and social facilities.
 When they retired they received a pension.
 All this was ground-breaking for its time.

 This walk explores how the village developed.
 See over 900 Grade II listed buildings.
 Find out how the layout was carefully-planned but shaped by the natural landscape.
 Discover the legacy of Lever’s social experiment.